frankyeh/DSI-Studio-Website/index.md

-# DSI-Studio: Tractography Software Tool for Diffusion MRI, Fiber Tracking, and Connectome Analysis
+# DSI-Studio: Tractography Software for Diffusion MRI, Fiber Tracking, and Connectome

 ![image](/images/dsi_studio2.jfif)
 > *A screenshot of DSI Studio mapping tractography of the arcuate fasciculus*